urpflanze-org/gcode-exporter/README.md

 const gcode = GCODEExporter.parse(scene /*, config*/)
 ```

-To configure the machine you can as the second argument of `parse`
+You can pass machine configuration with the second argument of `parse`

 ```javascript
 {